 A care team focused on your success

 You'll find a dedicated and welcoming team from the moment you come in for a consultation.
-Your appointments take place at Surgical Associates, conveniently located near the hospital.
+Your appointments take place at our UnityPoint Health - Grinnell General Surgery and Weight Loss Surgery Clinic, conveniently located next to the hospital.

 We offer telehealth visits as well.
 If you live further away, we'll help coordinate visits closer to you or via video visits.